koparasy/Mneme/README.md

 - RecordReplay requires all application libraries to use share-linkage (*.so*) as RecordReplay uses `LD_PRELOAD` to overwrite the behavior of cuda memory calls.
 - RecordReplay currently supports only recording executions on the default stream.
 We are working on supporting multiple streams.
-- RecordReplay only support CUDA and we are working on supporting HIP programs.
-RecordReplay is tested with cuda@11.6.
+- RecordReplay is tested with cuda@11.6 for NVIDIA and with ROCm@6.2
-- RecordReplay requires a modern clang/LLVM installation and is being developed with LLVM@17.
+- RecordReplay requires a modern clang/LLVM installation and is being developed with LLVM@18.

 ## Environmental Variables Controlling Recording: